bevacqua/local-storage/readme.markdown

 Persists `value` under `key` in local storage.
 Equivalent to `ls(key, value)`.
 Internally converts the `value` to JSON.

-Returns whether an error was thrown by the browser when trying to persist the value.
+Returns whether the action succeeded; otherwise, an error was thrown by the browser when trying to persist the value.
 Failure typically means a `QuotaExceededError` was thrown.

 ##### Example